lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 In previous posts, we looked at
-[computing a Bitcoin public key from a private key][LiT:pubfrompriv], and then [computing a Bitcoin address from a public key].
-However, our experiments dealt with hexadecimal representations of keys and addresses, which is not the representation familiar to the public.
+[computing a Bitcoin public key from a private key][LiT:pubfrompriv], and then
+[computing a Bitcoin address from a public key][LiT:ffi].
+However, our experiments dealt with hexadecimal representations of keys and addresses, which is not the representation familiar to most Bitcoin users.
 In practice, Bitcoin addresses use the more human-readable [Base58Check][bwiki:b58] encoding, which we explore in this post.

 [LiT:pubfrompriv]: http://www.lostintransaction.com/blog/2014/03/14/deriving-a-bitcoin-public-key-from-a-private-key/ "Deriving a Bitcoin Public Key From a Private Key"